Short answer: you usually don’t need to.

 You’ll need to wait 24 hours before reconnecting the same bank.

-Also worth noting: transactions from Open Banking can’t be deleted individually, so revoking is the only way to fully remove them.
+Also worth noting: transactions from Open Banking can’t be deleted individually, so revoking access is the only way to fully remove them.

 Final word